 Yellow fever is required if you have visited another country where it exists and it is suggested to have to be on the safe side.
-Recent finding are showing that one Yellow Fever Vaccination will last a life-time but regulations have not been changed to keep up with research.
+The Recent findings are showing that one Yellow Fever Vaccination will last a lifetime but regulations have not been changed to keep up with research.

-You can get an exemption from your doctor – children under 9 years are exempt but you must use deet based inset repellent or the Australian RID to protect against day-time mosquitoes that spread yellow fever.
+You can get an exemption from your doctor – children under 9 years are exempt but you must use deet based insect repellent or the Australian RID to protect against daytime mosquitoes that spread yellow fever.